 At this moment, featured on Craigslist ads all over America, there are scores of Centurion Ironman Dave Scott’s available for purchase.
 Why then, is this one any different?

 The answer to this question begins with a woman named Georgena Terry.
 Georgena is in the business of creating bicycles specifically for women.
 To quickly summarize, she was not satisfied with the geometry on bicycles, as many models did not fit smaller framed women.
 She began building her own that were more proportional to that particular frame.
 Her friends wanted bicycles, word spread and the rest is history.
 Her fascinating history is well known around the cycling circuit and more information is easily found with a quick search, which is why I won’t go into further detail about this frame-building pioneer.

 The Centurion Ironman Expert, Dave Scott edition is a bicycle that was a mid-to-high level frame, fairly underrated yet was produced on a moderately large scale.
 This means, there are still scores of these fine bicycles still floating around and priced quite reasonably.
-But this particular bike isn’t just any Ironman, this is a Georgena Terry Edition Ironman.
+But this particular bike isn’t just any Ironman, this is a Georgena Terry Inspired Ironman.
 A model, in the 1987 lineup, that was produced for only one year.